 The political leaders must give their response in principle by noon tomorrow, so that it can be taken to the Euro Working Group in Brussels, said PASOK spokesman Panos Beglitis.

-Beglitis made clear the leaders of the three parties still had much to negotiate as the noon (1000 GMT) deadline for a response nears, most notably on labor reforms demanded by Greece's lenders and on how to shore up domestic banks, which are up to their necks in Greek government bonds now worth a fraction of their face value.
+Beglitis made clear the leaders of the three parties still had much to negotiate as the noon (1000 GMT) deadline for a response nears, most notably on labour reforms demanded by Greece's lenders and on how to shore up domestic banks, which are up to their necks in Greek government bonds now worth a fraction of their face value.

 No meeting of the Euro Working Group has been formally scheduled for Monday but it could confer either by conference call or schedule a face-to-face meeting at short notice, depending on the outcome of talks in Athens.